Recent community posts

 Gosh gosh gosh, that was a fun read.
 Got some nice giggles out of me.
 Not into the whole pain and bodily fluids bit, but the entire rest, gosh sounds like a fun day.

 Sorry if that's not exactly interesting feedback, haha.
 Just finished it.
 Still a bit too brainfucked to write a more usable comment.

 Gosh, I can already tell this game's gonna make me a mess when the full version will come out.
 I just got out of three unfruitful game design/prog school years, and going back to bum fuck nowhere at my parent's home with near to no idea what I'm gonna do next with my life, except continue taking AA and desperately waiting for E.

-Do not take the content warning lightly, and remember this is a Zandra story where bad endings don't happen, and you should be able to have much fun with this one.
+Do not take the content warning lightly, and remember this is a Zandra story where bad endings don't happen, and you should be able to enjoy with this one.
 Try to let yourself go with the flow of the main character's feelings for the best experience possible.
-If you don't, it might become a bit more distressing to go through.
+If you don't, it will become much more distressing to go through.

 Adored the format of that story, clever usage of the common twine options.

 For nitpicky critcism, I felt like the knight became way too trusting of Jeanne too quickly, but I empathize that fluffing up the painful to write parts, even for the sake of pacing, is hard.

 Similarly, the knight accepted the identity of their soul surprisingly quickly.
 I'd expected a bit more resistance, bit more denial.
 Not that that couldn't be fixed - maybe a quick lore sentence that mentioned that the mental image of souls is really that big a deal and that's why they didn't struggle to accept it so instantly.

 The rest though...
 Oh boy.
 It feels very... primal, very heartfelt.
 Like that's just how it came out of the author's hands, and it was naturally good.